Probation & Disqualification FAQs

 - What is academic probation?

 - A student is in good academic standing when his/her overall cumulative grade point average (GPA) and SDSU GPA are 2.0 or higher.
 If either overall cumulative GPA or SDSU GPA fall below a 2.0, a student will be placed on academic probation.
 Being on academic probation means that a student's academic performance is below the state minimum required for graduation and that improvement is required.
 Students are placed on academic probation at the end of the semester when their SDSU grade point average (GPA) and/or cumulative GPA is less than 2.0 (less than a "C" average).
+Exception for Spring 2020: Due to the COVID-19, SDSU students will not be placed on academic probation after the spring 2020 semester regardless of term, SDSU, or cumulative grade point averages.
+Students who are currently on probation will not have the spring 2020 semester counted toward the maximum semesters of probation.

 - What happens when you are on academic probation?